fadhli7l/Power-BI/README.md

 __________

-POWER BI OBJECTIVE #2: Build a Relational Data Model
+**POWER BI OBJECTIVE #2: Build a Relational Data Model**

-Intro to Database Normalization
+ * Intro to Database Normalization

-Data ("Fact") Tables vs. Lookup ("Dimension") Tables
+ * Data ("Fact") Tables vs. Lookup ("Dimension") Tables

-Creating Power BI Table Relationships
+ * Creating Power BI Table Relationships

-"Star" vs. "Snowflake" Schemas
+ * "Star" vs. "Snowflake" Schemas

-Active vs. Inactive Relationships
+ * Active vs. Inactive Relationships

-Relationship Cardinality
+ * Relationship Cardinality

-Connecting Multiple Data Tables
+ * Connecting Multiple Data Tables

-Filtering & Cross-Filtering
+ * Filtering & Cross-Filtering

-Hiding Fields from the Power BI Report View
+ * Hiding Fields from the Power BI Report View

-Data Modeling & Power BI best Practices
+ * Data Modeling & Power BI best Practices

 __________

-POWER BI OBJECTIVE #3: Add Calculated Fields with DAX
+**POWER BI OBJECTIVE #3: Add Calculated Fields with DAX**

-Intro to Data Analysis Expressions (DAX)
+ * Intro to Data Analysis Expressions (DAX)

-Calculated Columns vs. Measures
+ * Calculated Columns vs. Measures

-Row Context vs. Filter Context in Power BI
+ * Row Context vs. Filter Context in Power BI

-DAX Syntax & Operators
+ * DAX Syntax & Operators

-Common Power BI Functions
+ * Common Power BI Functions

-Basic Date & Time Formulas
+ * Basic Date & Time Formulas

-Logical & Conditional Statements
+ * Logical & Conditional Statements

-Text, Math & Stats Functions
+ * Text, Math & Stats Functions

-Joining Data with RELATED
+ * Joining Data with RELATED

-CALCULATE, ALL & FILTER Functions
+ * CALCULATE, ALL & FILTER Functions

-DAX Iterators (SUMX, AVERAGEX)
+ * DAX Iterators (SUMX, AVERAGEX)

-Time Intelligence Formulas
+ * Time Intelligence Formulas

-DAX & Power BI Best Practices
+ * DAX & Power BI Best Practices

 __________

-POWER BI OBJECTIVE #4: Design Interactive Power BI Reports
+**POWER BI OBJECTIVE #4: Design Interactive Power BI Reports**

-Intro to the Power BI Report View
+ * Intro to the Power BI Report View

-Adding Basic Charts to Power BI Reports
+ * Adding Basic Charts to Power BI Reports

-Formatting & Filtering Options
+ * Formatting & Filtering Options

-Matrix Visuals
+ * Matrix Visuals

-Slicers & Timelines
+ * Slicers & Timelines

-Cards & KPIs
+ * Cards & KPIs

-Power BI Map Visuals (Basic, Fill, ArcGIS)
+ * Power BI Map Visuals (Basic, Fill, ArcGIS)

-Treemaps, Lines, Areas & Gauges
+ * Treemaps, Lines, Areas & Gauges

-Editing Report interactions
+ * Editing Report interactions

-Adding Drillthrough Filters
+ * Adding Drillthrough Filters

-Linking to Report Bookmarks
+ * Linking to Report Bookmarks

-Using "What-If" Parameters
+ * Using "What-If" Parameters

-Managing & Viewing Roles
+ * Managing & Viewing Roles

-PREVIEW: Publishing to Power BI Service
+ * PREVIEW: Publishing to Power BI Service

-Power BI Data Viz Best Practices
+ * Power BI Data Viz Best Practices

 __________

-By the end of the Adventure Works project, not only will you have developed an entire business intelligence tool from the ground up using Power BI, but you will have gained the knowledge and confidence to apply these same concepts to your own Power BI projects.
+By the end of the Adventure Works project, not only will you have developed an entire business intelligence tool from the ground up using Power BI, but you will have gained the **knowledge** and **confidence** to apply these same concepts to your own Power BI projects.

-For those looking for more opportunities to test their Power BI skills, I've also included an additional set of project files for a bonus Final Project.
-This is your chance to showcase all of the skills you've developed throughout the course, and apply them to a brand new data set from Maven Market, a global supermarket chain.
+For those looking for more opportunities to test their Power BI skills, I've also included an additional set of project files for a bonus **Final Project**.
+This is your chance to showcase all of the skills you've developed throughout the course, and apply them to a brand new data set from **Maven Market**, a global supermarket chain.

-Whether you're a casual Power BI user, aspiring analyst, or data science professional, this course will give you the tools you need to become an absolute Power BI ROCK STAR -- guaranteed.
+Whether you're a casual Power BI user, aspiring analyst, or data science professional, this course will give you the tools you need to become an absolute Power BI **ROCK STAR** -- guaranteed.

-__________

-Join today and get immediate, lifetime access to the following:

-100+ page Power BI ebook

-Downloadable Power BI project files

-Homework exercises & quizzes

-1-on-1 expert support

-Course Q&A forum

-30-day money-back guarantee

-See you in there!

--Chris (Founder, Maven Analytics)